Teimuraz I

-Teimuraz I (თეიმურაზ I; 1589–1663), of the Bagrationi dynasty, was a Georgian monarch (mepe) who ruled, with intermissions, as King of Kakheti from 1605 to 1648 and also of Kartli from 1625 to 1633.
-The eldest son of David I and Ketevan, Teimuraz spent most of his childhood at the court of Shah of Iran, where he came to be known as Tahmuras Khan.
-He was made king of Kakheti following a revolt against his reigning uncle, Constantine I, in 1605.
-From 1614 on, he waged a five-decade long struggle against the Safavid Iranian domination of Georgia in the course of which he lost several members of his family and ended his life as the Shah's prisoner at Astarabad at the age of 74.
+Teimuraz I (თეიმურაზ I; 1589–1663), of the Bagrationi dynasty, was a Georgian monarch (mepe) who ruled, with intermissions, as King of Kakheti from 1606 to 1648 and also of Kartli from 1625 to 1633.
+The eldest son of David I and Ketevan, he was made king of Kakheti following a revolt against his reigning uncle, Constantine I. From 1614 on, he waged a five-decade long struggle against the Safavid Iranian domination of Georgia in the course of which he lost several members of his family and ended his life as the Shah's prisoner at Astarabad at the age of 74.

 A versatile poet and admirer of Persian poetry, Teimuraz translated into Georgian several Persian love-stories and transformed the personal experiences of his long and difficult reign into a series of original poems influenced by the contemporary Persian tradition.

 Early life

-Teimuraz was the son of David I of Kakheti by his wife Ketevan (née Bagration-Mukhraneli).
+Teimuraz was the son of David I of Kakheti by his wife Ketevan (née Bagrationi-Mukhraneli).
 Kakheti, the easternmost Georgian polity that emerged after the fragmentation of the Kingdom of Georgia in the late 15th century, was within the sphere of influence of the Safavid dynasty of Iran.
 Until the early years of the 17th century, the kings of Kakheti had maintained peaceful relations with their Iranian suzerains, but their independent foreign policy and diplomacy with the Tsardom of Russia had long irked the shahs of Iran.
-Teimuraz, who was born in Iran himself, was held as a political hostage at the Safavid court and raised in Esfahan, capital of Iran, under the tutelage of Shah Abbas I.

-He returned home in 1605, after Christian Kakhetians, rallied by Teimuraz's mother Ketevan, revolted and overthrew their Muslim king, Constantine I, who had killed his own father, King Alexander II of Kakheti, in an Iranian-sponsored coup.
+He returned home in 1606, after Christian Kakhetians, rallied by Teimuraz's mother Ketevan, revolted and overthrew their Muslim king, Constantine I, who had killed his own father, King Alexander II of Kakheti, in an Iranian-sponsored coup.
 The nobles of Kakheti requested that Shah Abbas I confirmed Teimuraz, who was Alexander II's grandson, on the throne.
 Abbas, frustrated by the rebellion and preoccupied with his new war with the Ottoman Empire, acceded to the Kakhetians' demand.
 Teimuraz was crowned King of Kakheti and began a long and difficult reign in conflict with his Safavid overlords.

 Since the new monarch was still underage, Queen Ketevan temporarily assumed the function of a regent and arranged, in 1606, Teimuraz's marriage to Princess Ana Gurieli, daughter of Mamia II Gurieli, Prince of Guria on Georgia's Black Sea coast.
-In 1609, Ana died of a throat tumor and Teimuraz remarried, with Shah Abbas's encouragement, Khorashan of Kartli, sister of Luarsab II of Kartli, Kakheti's western neighbor, while the Shah himself married Teimuraz's sister Helene.
+In 1610, Ana died of a throat tumor and Teimuraz remarried, with Shah Abbas's encouragement, Khoreshan of Kartli, sister of Luarsab II, Kakheti's western neighbor, while the Shah himself married Teimuraz's sister Helene.